mcneel/rhino3dm/docs/publishing.md

 7. The newly created package will take a few minutes to validate on NuGet.org.
 You can check the status at the Rhino3dm page: https://www.nuget.org/packages/Rhino3dm/

-See https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package#publish-with-dotnet-nuget-push for more info.

 #### Notes:

-1. To create an API Key for NuGet, see https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package#create-api-keys
+1. To create an API Key for NuGet (only needed for the manual fallback), see https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package#create-api-keys

 ## Python